tleyden/elastic-thought/README.md

 ![ElasticThought Deployment](http://tleyden-misc.s3.amazonaws.com/blog_images/elasticthought-stack.png)

+If running on AWS, each [CoreOS](https://coreos.com/) instance would be running on its own EC2 instance.

-Although not shown, all components are running inside of docker containers.
+Although not shown, all components would be running inside of [Docker](https://www.docker.com/) containers.

+[CoreOS Fleet](https://coreos.com/docs/launching-containers/launching/launching-containers-fleet/) would be leveraged to auto-restart any failed components, including Caffe workers.

 ## Roadmap